xinsys/handbook/_pages/policies/travel/first-time-travel-get-in-concur-pre-olu.md

     * **Phone Number**, for airline requirements and to facilitate booking
     * **Origin and Destination Airports or Train Stations**, for obvious reasons
     * **Approved Dates of Travel**, including approximate times if possible
+    * **A good time for the 18F travel team to call you** in order to set up flights.
+The travel team's hours of operation         are Monday through Friday from 9 AM to 7 PM Eastern time.

 5. **Confirm travel**: Once you’ve sent in all of your information, one of the members of the 18F travel team will reach out to you by phone about potential travel options.